Energinet-DataHub/greenforce-frontend/README.md

 ## Prerequisites

-- [Volta](https://volta.sh): Manager for JavaScript command-line tools like Node.js® and Yarn.
+- [Volta](https://volta.sh): Manager for JavaScript command-line tools like Node.js®, Yarn and bun.
+- [Bun](https://bun.sh): Alternative to node and yarn that this repository use.
+Can also be installed with volta.
 - [.NET SDK](https://dotnet.microsoft.com/en-us/download): Required for running and developing DataHub.
 - [Java](https://www.java.com/en/download/): Required for generating HttpClients and DTOs based on Swagger definition. <!-- markdown-link-check-disable-line -->